HasanTarik-REC/Note-Collections/Fourth Year/Odd Semester/Computer Peripherals and Interfacing/Basic concepts of microprocessor interfacing.md

 | Arithmetic and Logical Operations can not be directly performed with I/O data. | Arithmetic and Logical Operations can be directly performed with I/O data. |

+### **<br/>Is it possible to interfacing, IN 20H and OUT 20H?
+Explain why and why not.**
+Yes.
+It is possible to interfacing, IN 20H and OUT 20H.<br/>
+Since the instructions are IN, OUT.
+So it’s a port-addressed I/O. And since port-addressed I/O uses an 8-bit address.
+So, the second byte of IN and OUT instructions can be any of the 256 combinations of eight bits from 00H to FFH.
+Since 20H falls between 00H and FFH, it is possible to interfacing IN 20H and OUT 20H.